riaan30/Hello-world/README.md

 # Hello-world
-This is my first example of cod,dont expect to mutch now,as i am new
+This is my first example of code,dont expect to mutch now,as i am new